had2020/TerimalRtdm/documentation.md

 <details>

-<summary>🔟 Last, we should have our last line <mark>restore the terminal settings</mark> like raw capture mode and cursor visibility.</summary>
+<summary>🔟 Lastly, we should have our last line <mark>restore the terminal settings</mark> like raw capture mode and cursor visibility.</summary>

 ```rust
 use TerimalRtdm::*;